TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-hub-profile-used-and-redirected-to-wrong-hub--name-resolution-bug-19.md

 # HUB profile used and redirected to wrong HUB, Name resolution bug

-Name resolution of the FQDN of a User VPN Profile of type ?Virtual HUB? (i.e. ?hubx.xxxxxx.vpn.azure.com? ) cannot return IP of another HUB.
+Name resolution of the FQDN of a User VPN Profile of type *Virtual HUB* (i.e. *hubx.xxxxxx.vpn.azure.com* ) cannot return IP of another HUB.

-If you validated that this FQDN effectively matches with the relevant HUB-level ATM profile?s FQDN, this has to be a bug.
+If you validated that this FQDN effectively matches with the relevant HUB-level ATM profile's FQDN, this has to be a bug.

 Please escalate to TA accordingly.